survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ## Loading `dependencies` to a `vendor` Bundle Automatically

-If you maintain strict separation between `dependencies` and `devDependencies`, you can make webpack to pick up your `vendor` dependencies automatically based on this information.
+If you maintain strict separation between `dependencies` and `devDependencies`, you can make webpack pick up your `vendor` dependencies automatically based on this information.
 You avoid having to manage those manually then.

 Instead of having `['react']`, we could have `Object.keys(require('./package.json').dependencies)`.
 That can be filtered and adjusted further if needed depending on how dynamic solution you want.